MWEE Training

 Online MWEE Training

-Chesapeake Exploration offers free, self-paced, online courses, including two that are focused on the MWEE and can be used in related trainings.
+There are free, self-paced, online courses, that can support your MWEE trainings.
 For example, a MWEE trainer can assign MWEE 101 prior to an in-person training so everyone arrives with the same basic understanding of the MWEE framework.
 Then, at the completion of the in-person training, the trainer can assign or suggest MWEE 201, which walks participants through the process of developing their own MWEE using the Environmental Literacy Model.

-- MWEE 101: Introduction to the Meaningful Watershed Educational Experience: This course introduces the MWEE framework while following along with example MWEEs for each grade band (elementary, middle, and high school).
+- MWEE 101: This course introduces the MWEE framework while following along with example MWEEs for each grade band (elementary, middle, and high school).
 Participants in this course will learn how a MWEE can support educational standards and goals and the roles taken by students and educators to make the program successful.
 At the end of the course, participants will practice using the Audit Tool to review example MWEEs and the Think Cloud tool to outline their own MWEE program.
 Planning tools can be found in the MWEE Guide.

 - MWEE 201: This course builds off the information from MWEE 101 and provides more in depth instruction on how to plan your own MWEE or refine an existing MWEE.
 Emphasis is placed on planning and conducting outdoor investigations, student-led action, and incorporating student voice.
 By the end of the course, participants will complete an Environmental Literacy Model (ELM) to describe their MWEE, connect it to standards and curriculum, and plan out the procedures used to guide student-directed investigations and action projects.